Lakewood Township, New Jersey: Arts and culture

 The Strand Theater, established in 1922, was designed by architect Thomas W. Lamb.

 Sports

 ShoreTown Ballpark, home of the Jersey Shore BlueClaws, is a 6,588-seat stadium constructed at a cost of $22 million through funds raised from the township's Urban Enterprise Zone.

-The High-A East's Jersey Shore BlueClaws, the High-A Minor League Baseball affiliate of the Philadelphia Phillies, play at FirstEnergy Park.
 The BlueClaws, previously known as the Lakewood Blue Claws, have led the league in attendance every year since its formation in 2001 up until 2011, with more than 380,000 fans in the 2001 season, representing an average attendance of more than 6,200 fans per game.

 Parks and recreation

 Ocean County Park offers tennis courts, sports fields, hiking trails, beach volleyball, a driving range, swimming and cross-country skiing.
 Lakes Carasaljo and Shenandoah have canoe and kayak access, and jogging trails.
 The Sister Mary Grace Burns Arboretum is located on the campus of Georgian Court University.

 Government

 Local government

 Lakewood Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

 The Township Committee controls all legislative powers of the Township except for health matters, which are controlled by the Board of Health.
-In addition, the Committee appoints members to boards, commissions, and committees.
-Each member of the township committee serves as a liaison to different divisions, departments, and committees.
+The Committee appoints members to boards, commissions, and committees.
+Each member of the township committee serves as a liaison to different divisions, departments and other committees.

 The mayor, elected from among members of the committee, presides at meetings and performs other duties as the Township Committee may prescribe.
 The mayor has the power to appoint subcommittees with the consent of the committee.
-When authorized, he or she may execute documents on behalf of the township, makes proclamations concerning holidays and events of interest, and exercises ceremonial power of the Township and other powers conferred upon him by law.
+When authorized, the mayor may execute documents on behalf of the township, makes proclamations concerning holidays and events of interest, and exercises ceremonial power of the Township and other powers conferred by law.

-As of 2025, the members of the Lakewood Township Committee are Mayor Ray Coles (D, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy mayor Menashe Miller (R, 2024), Albert Akerman (R, 2022), Michael J. D'Elia Sr. (R, 2023) and Meir Lichtenstein (D, 2024).
+As of 2025, the members of the Lakewood Township Committee are Mayor Raymond G. Coles (D, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy mayor Menashe Miller (R, term on committee ends 2027; term as deputy mayor ends 2025), Albert Akerman (R, 2025), Deborah Fuentes (R, 2026) and Meir Lichtenstein (D, 2027).